thomyg/SqliteDataDemo/README.md

 - a custom EventArgs class for the UI
 - razor pages for the page, grid and form component
 - razor component for the nav menu + css
+- razor and css files will be written to a custom folder, cs classes will not be visible as VS Studio manages them

 # DISCLAIMER - DO NOT USE THIS IN PRODUCTION